jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 **Why?**
 * The text of the review is central to the main goal of the project.
 Other data points are just a means to reach the main goal.
 * The text of the review does not suffer from the difficulty of estimating time decay that other dataset features are plagued by.
-* Insights learned from the text have a greater probability of being useful on other types of reviews like Google Places or Amazon Shopping.
+* Insights learned from the text have a better chance of being useful on other types of reviews like Google Places or Amazon Shopping.

 ## Quick Look

 The first step to understanding the review text is to take a look at the most common words in Quality and Non-Quality reviews.
 As is seen below, the wordclouds of common words are very similar.
-Unfortunately this means that seperating what reviews are useful and which are not useful is going to take some more digging and some more powerful Natural Lanaguage Processing tools.
+Unfortunately, this means that seperating which reviews are useful and which are not useful is going to take some more digging and some more powerful tools.

 ![Quality vs. Non-Quality Wordclouds](images/wordclouds.png)

 ## NLP Feature Engineering

-In order to learn more about the review text I created over 100 new possible features using Natural Language Processing (NLP).
-These features are eventually condensed and used as the input to the final machine learning model that will eventually predict whether a review is quality or not.
+In order to learn more about the review text I created over 100 new features using Natural Language Processing (NLP).
+These features are condensed and used as the input to a machine learning model that will make the final predictions about whether a review is quality or not.

 ![NLP Features](images/nlp_features.png)